Chart Color Schemes

 Elwood features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

-Elwood's dwelling structure, as per the latest Census, consisted of 14.3% houses and 85.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 8.7% houses and 91.3% other dwellings.
-Home ownership in Elwood stood at 21.1%, similar to Melbourne metro, with mortgaged dwellings at 26.6% and rented ones at 52.3%.
-The median monthly mortgage repayment was $2,300, higher than Melbourne metro's $2,170.
+The dwelling structure in Elwood, as per the latest Census, consisted of 14.3% houses and 85.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 8.7% houses and 91.3% other dwellings.
+Home ownership in Elwood was 21.1%, similar to Melbourne metro's figure.
+Dwellings were either mortgaged (26.6%) or rented (52.3%).
+The median monthly mortgage repayment in Elwood was $2,300, higher than Melbourne metro's average of $2,170.
 The median weekly rent in Elwood was $415, compared to Melbourne metro's $420.
-Nationally, Elwood's mortgage repayments were significantly higher at $2,300 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $415.
+Nationally, Elwood's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing